 The double entry centrifugal lift fans draw air from deck level and

 discharge it down into the skirt bag.
-The fans are designed and built for
+The fans are designed and built

-the ‘1160 P’ to ensure efficient and proper matching of the fan characteristics
+the ‘1160 P’ to ensure efficient and proper matching of the fan

 with the air cushion requirements.
 These fans run at slow speed and are